Zamiell/isaac-achievement-randomizer/docs/about.md

 17. Corpse 1
 18. Corpse 2

+- There are 34 main characters.
 - There are 15 boss objectives and 18 floor objectives, which makes 33 in total.
-- Thus, since there are 34 main characters and The Lost & Tainted Lost do not have floor achievements, there are 34 x 33 - 18 x 2 = 1086 character-based achievements.
+- Thus, since the Lost & Tainted Lost do not have floor achievements, there are 34 x 33 - 18 x 2 = 1086 character-based achievements.

 ### Challenge-Based Achievements